- Tether (USDT) is a digital currency whose value is pegged against the US Dollar at a 1:1 ratio and backed by reserves.

 The cryptocurrency market is often touted for its volatility and extreme price swings.
 A group of cryptocurrencies that are stable in price and not susceptible to fluctuations in price is 'stablecoins'.
 This article will delve into what Tether (USDT) is, how it works, why it differs from other cryptocurrencies, its pros and cons and whether it is a good investment.

-Tether (USDT) is a blockchain cryptocurrency that is pegged to the United States Dollar on a 1 to 1 basis and backed by reserves.
+Tether (USDT) is a blockchain cryptocurrency that is pegged to the United States Dollar on a 1-to-1 basis and backed by reserves.
 The number of tokens in circulation is backed by an equivalent amount of US Dollars held in a bank account which pegs the value of 1 Tether to the equivalent of USD 1.
-That is, 1 USD₮ = 1 USD which is 100% backed by Tether’s reserves which can be verified daily.
+That is, 1 USD₮ = 1 USD which is 100% backed by Tether’s reserves and can be verified daily.

 Founded in July 2014 by Brock Pierce, Craig Sellars, and Reeve Collins, Tether was the first blockchain-enabled platform to use a stable accounting unit based on the US Dollar.
 Cryptocurrency exchange Bitfinex initially developed Tether as a stablecoin as a way to incentivize peer-to-peer transactions without exposing users to additional volatility risks.